Askannz/optimus-manager/README.md

 If you are unable to fix an issue by yourself, or how to implement an idea to make things easier, report it:
 1. Isolate which specific config is causing your issue.
+2. Collec system info, by in the app "terminal" typing `curl --silent https://raw.githubusercontent.com/Askannz/optimus-manager/refs/heads/master/system-info.sh | bash &> ~/system-info.txt`.
-2. Open an [issue report](https://github.com/Askannz/optimus-manager/issues).
-Include the output of `inxi --graphics`.
+3. Open an [issue report](https://github.com/Askannz/optimus-manager/issues).
+Include the file `system-info.txt`, generated above.
-3. When requesting further info your report may be closed.
+4. When requesting further info your report may be closed.
 Just reopen it when done so.

 ## 🖥️ Supported platforms